rpamis/chainlet/README.md

-## Rpamis-chain
+## Chainlet

-🌱Rpamis-chain project is a lightweight and highly scalable responsibility chain model framework with a variety of built-in responsibility chain forms and execution strategies
+🌱Chainlet project is a lightweight and highly scalable responsibility chain model framework with a variety of built-in responsibility chain forms and execution strategies

 <p align="center">
   <a href="https://central.sonatype.com/artifact/com.rpamis/rpamis-chain/1.0.0">